almares/pic-app-client/README.md

 ## Things that might break:
-- No heroku testing has been done, so its unknown if Google sign in works as intended
-- Since Express and Vue are on different ports, its unknown if on heroku they will work as intended
+- Since Vue and Express both have routers, be sure to not have two routes overlap between client and api
-- After adding about 20 locations, something random error occured when trying to add another photo, deleting the user fixed the problem
+- After adding about 20 locations, something random error occured when trying to add another photo, deleting the user fixed the problem, haven't replicated this issue
-- Weird zoom in bug

 ## Features to implement
 ### Front end:
+- Need to add url to Oath authorization to get gooogle verification set up
 - UI for adding photos (they need a place to get location like a button, a submit button, a search bar and a place to enter coordinates if they have to (optional))
 - Some UI for deleting photos
 - change navbar based on state of sign in